SashaGraves/Giraffe-farm/README.md

 On the other hand, I'm pleased with component design.
 I like the way Card wrapper manages giraffe look and behavior.
 Card wrapper renders 4 different types of card template accordingly to selected action: add giraffe, change it, delete or just observe them all (CRUD actions).
 I'm also pretty fine with my HTML-CSS; I used some media-query, so site is not mobile-hostile.

 Backend was huge challenge for me, especially CORS policy - after all, I used cors module with options.
-MongoDB and mongoose are really cool tools; I'm looking forward to using them more.
+MongoDB and mongoose are really cool tools; I'm looking forward to using its more.